EXPOSITION: Chapter 1:18-32

 2 Corinthians 11:2–4

-The solution is the epiphany that the foolishness of God is wiser than men (1 Cor 1:18-2:5).
+The solution is the insight that the foolishness of God is wiser than men (1 Cor 1:18-2:5).
 He destroys the wisdom of the wise by choosing the foolish things of the world.
 This demands that the violation of the covenant by our first parents be reversed.
 This Jesus did by his “one act of righteousness” (Rom 5:18), by his obedient life and vicarious death; Jesus has been made for us the wisdom of God (1 Cor 1:30).
 Rather than rising up in intellectual pride in judgement over the revelation of God, or treating it lightly by using the Bible as a text source for sermons and homespun theologies, we are to tremble at his word (Isa 66:2).
 When asked which is the greatest commandment (word), Jesus summed up the whole covenant by reiterating the shema of Deuteronomy 6:

 29 Jesus answered, “The most important is, ‘Hear, O Israel: The Lord our God, the Lord is one.
 30 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’